-^{}General Education Requirements for the A.A.S. degree are listed under Degrees and Certificates and may be numbered below 100 and/or numbered 100 and above.
+General Education Requirements for the A.A.S. degree are listed under Degrees and Certificates and may be numbered below 100 and/or numbered 100 and above.

-Note: Elective courses may be numbered below 100 and/or numbered 100 and above.
+Note: Elective courses may be numbered below 100 and/or numb

+00 and above.

-Note: Students must meet the proficiency standards in communication at the ENG 22 level and computation at the MATH 50 or MATH 25 level to qualify for the Early Childhood Education Certificate of Achievement and A.A.S. degree.
+Note: Students must meet the proficiency standards in commy

+on at the ENG 22 level and the Early Childhood Education

 The A.A.S.
-Degree Meets the Requirements for Teachers, Lead Caregivers, Teacher-Directors, and Directors of a Private Preschools with the inclusion of (1-2 years experience also required) in programs licensed by the State Department of Human Services.
+Degree Meets the Requirements for pool frs, Lead Ca Directors of a Private Preschools with the include of (1-2 years e licensed by the State Department of Hum of vices.